sintef-ocean/conan-casadi/README.md

    where `<build_type>` is e.g. `Debug` or `Release`.
    You can now continue with the usual dance with cmake commands for configuration and compilation.
 For details on how to use conan, please consult [Conan.io docs](http://docs.conan.io/en/latest/)

-3. Using the casadi's python interface
+3. Using casadi's python interface

    This recipe enables you to install casadi with desired plugins and use casadi's python interface from a virtual environment.
 Use the same *conanfile.txt* as described above and